Exploring Outdoor Play in the Early Years

 The implications for practitioners who may be facing conflicting pressures in their work with young children

-In particular, the writers skilfully blend theory, research and practical guidance to address three important issues:
+In particular, the writers skillfully blend theory, research and practical guidance to address three important issues:

 What constitutes ‘good’ outdoor provision for young children and babies?